prajavkrish/NETFLIX/README.md

 2. OR  install PostgreSQl and create a database 'NETFLIX';
 3. create a table as netflix
+4. right click in table and select import/export table and import the netflix.csv file i have given by excel.
+5. after the process is finished and passed
-4. right click in table and select pl/sql tool and write  the netflix code.
+6. click the netflix table and select pl/sql tool and write  the netflix code.
-5. run and save the code
+7. run and save the code